 So, yes, the big battalions may still enjoy the quantitative advantage — but it matters which units are in those battalions.
 For a junior partner to matter, it must bring either unique capabilities for which it is renown (e.g., Hungarian riot police) or it must establish how its participation improves the success of coalition operations.

 Fortunately, would-be junior partners have a handy guide in “Allies that Count” from which they can measure the utility of their participation in a coalition campaign, both for themselves and for the coalition.
-The case studies make clear that just showing up is not usually enough militarily unless the partner brings a unique capability unavailable from any other nation.
+The case studies make clear that just showing up is not usually enough militarily unless the partner brings a unique capability.
 Determining what these are will determine the utility of bringing a junior partner into a coalition.
 It is about more than whether a junior partner’s participation is consequential or ephemeral.
 It is about how they might fit into the overall strategic objective.

 Larger nations in a coalition must learn to appreciate targeted participation from junior partners and to never talk ill of such contributions.
 Every nation thinks it can perform a given task better than any other nation.
 A willingness to let a junior partner lead in certain elements where it has expertise is essential.
 Schmitt’s book provides a primer on how to do this intelligently and effectively.